Deuces Wild: Beginners' Luck

 Editor, Ray Gun Revival magazine

-This book first appeared as a serialized novel in Ray Gun Revival.
+This book first appeared as a serialized novel in Ray Gun Revival magazine.

 Many thanks to James King for his invaluable help in creating the ships and weapons Slap and Tristan have been up against throughout all of the Deuces Wild stories.